 In addition, six of our ten events were also listed in Table 1 of the paper by Thernisien et al. [2009].
-By comparing our Table 5 with their table, we find that the difference between the longitudes is mostly within 4° and four of the six events are just 2° , and the difference between the latitudes is less than 1° except for one event, which is about 3° .
-It is noticed that the longitudinal difference for the data point recorded at 17:52 UT of the 5 April 2008 event is about 14° .
+By comparing our Table 5 with that table, we find that the difference between the longitudes is mostly within $4^{\circ}$ and four of the six events are just $2^{\circ}$ , and the difference between the latitudes is less than $1^{\circ}$ expected for one event, which is about $3^{\circ}$ .
+It is noticed the longitudinal difference for the data point recorded at 17:52 UT of the 2008 April 5 event is about 14°.
+By fitting the CME images with the parameters given by Thernisien et al. [2009], we find that the difference is caused by the different front edge selection.
+Even if we adopted the CME front edge selected by Thernisien et al. [2009], and performed the same analysis, it can be found that the CME would manifest the same deflection behavior.

-Figure 20: Comparison between the kinetic evolutions of the CME-2 event which were derived by the GCS model with two different tilt angles.
-The asterisks and diamonds present the GCS model with the tilt angles of 8° and -39° , respectively.
-Panels (a) to (d) show the height-time, longitude-height, latitude-height, and deflection rate-height curves, respectively.
+Figure 20: The comparison between the kinetic evolutions of the CME-2 event which derived by the GCS model with the two different tilt angles.
+The asterisks and diamonds present the GCS model with the tilt angle of 8° and $-39^{\circ}$ , respectively.
+Panels (a) to (d) show the height-time, longitudeheight, latitude-height, and deflection rate-height curves, respectively.